one2x-ai/sqlc/GUIDE.md

 #### Timeout

 Because setting timeout for queries is such an important practice, starting from v2.2.0, we make this a mandatory option.
+If cache is enabled, the timeout duration applies to the whole "query" process, including trying to read from cache and actual database query.

 The following code shows how to use set a timeout option for a query.